single-spa/single-spa/docs/single-spa-api.md

 the hot-reloading of entire registered applications, but `unload` can be useful whenever you want to re-bootstrap your application.

-Single-spa performs the following steps when unloadChildApplication is called.
+Single-spa performs the following steps when unloadApplication is called.
-1. Call the [unload lifecyle](/docs/child-applications.md#unload) on the registered application that is being unloaded.
+1. Call the [unload lifecyle](/docs/applications.md#unload) on the registered application that is being unloaded.
 2. Set the app status to NOT_LOADED
 3. Trigger a reroute, during which single-spa will potentially mount the application that was just unloaded.

-Because a registered application might be mounted when `unloadChildApplication` is called, you can specify whether you want to immediately unload or if you want to wait until the application is no longer mounted.
+Because a registered application might be mounted when `unloadApplication` is called, you can specify whether you want to immediately unload or if you want to wait until the application is no longer mounted.
 This is done with the `waitForUnmount` option.
 If `false`, single-spa immediately unloads the specified registered application even if the app is currently mounted.
 If `true`, single-spa will unload the registered application as soon as it is safe to do so (when the app status is not `MOUNTED`).

 ## checkActivityFunctions
 `checkActivityFunctions(mockWindowLocation)` takes in a mock of the `window.location`.
-It returns an array of `childApplicationName` strings.
+It returns an array of `applicationName` strings.
 This API will call every child app's activity function with the provided mockWindowLocation

 ## before routing event
 single-spa fires an event `single-spa:before-routing-event` on the window every time before a routing event occurs.